 Geodemographics

-Geodemographics is the “analysis of people by where they live” (Harris, Sleight, and Webber 2005).
+Geodemographics is the “analysis of people by where they live” (Harris, Sleight, and Webber, 2005).
 In this paradigm, it is assumed that people living in the same area share similar characteristics, like their social status, income, etc.

 As pointed by Singleton and Spielman (2014), geodemographic features were mostly used in the studies regarding public sector areas, mainly public health and law enforcement.
 Publicly available research in the usage of geodemographics in the context of marketing, or specifically churn prediction is almost non-existent.
-This has its reasons in the confidential nature of research done in individual companies (Webber 2004).
+This has its reasons in the confidential nature of research done in individual companies (Webber, 2004).
 The only publicly available study was conducted by Yu Zhao et al. (2005).
 They found that geodemographic features were significant in the churn prediction model.

 A hypothesis I would like to check is if the social structure of the customer’s environment can serve as a valuable predictor of churn tendency.